tatwan/EvalBench/README.md

 ## Why EvalBench

-EvalBench is built for people who **run local models and care about measurable quality**.
-It bridges two worlds:
+EvalBench is for builders who run local models and want evidence, not vibes.

-1. **Practical evaluation**: real scores, reproducible runs, and model-to-model comparison.
-2. **Learning**: an embedded decision tree that explains *which metric to use and why*.
+It gives you one practical loop:
+1. **Benchmark quality with real metrics** across tasks like summarization, code, RAG, knowledge, and embeddings.
+2. **Compare local models against frontier models** in the same run when you need an external baseline.
+3. **Inspect reliability and failure context** so run quality and run health are both visible.
+4. **Create your own golden datasets** so evaluations match your actual use case, not generic demos.

-If you want “LM Studio but for evaluation,” this is it.
+If you want "LM Studio for evaluation" with stronger rigor and dataset control, this is it.

+## Why It's Different

+- **Local-first by design**: EvalBench is intentionally single-user and local-first, with SQLite on-device and encrypted key storage.
+- **Hybrid evaluation without platform lock-in**: keep Ollama as your center, then optionally add OpenAI/Gemini/Claude/Groq models for comparison.
+- **Objective + subjective scoring in one flow**: combine reference metrics with optional LLM-as-Judge scoring and rationale.
+- **Dataset creation is a core feature**: build, import, version, and safely manage custom datasets from inside the product.
+- **Two modes of truth**: metric-based head-to-head comparison plus human preference testing via blind Arena battles and ELO.
+- **Educational layer included**: built-in metric guidance helps teams learn why each score exists, not just what the number is.

 ## Demo